 Countries with warm climate

-The coolant fluid concentration must not be reduced by adding plain water. even in the summer or in warm climates.
-The concentration of the antifreeze must always be at least 40%.
+The liquid coolant concentration must not be reduced by adding plain water, even in the summer or in warm climates.
+The concentration of the anti-freeze must always be at least 40%.

 Countries with cold climate